IT Infrastructure Security Checklist: Best Practices for SMBs

 7. Encrypt Data at Rest and in Transit

 Data encryption protects information even if an attacker gains access to your systems.
 Encrypt data at rest on servers, endpoints, and backup media using AES-256 or equivalent.
 Encrypt data in transit using TLS 1.2 or higher for all internal and external communications.
-Pay special attention to backup data.
-An unencrypted backup is a goldmine for an attacker.
+Don’t overlook backup data—an unencrypted backup is a goldmine for an attacker.

 8. Implement Backup and Disaster Recovery

-Infrastructure security includes resilience, the ability to recover when something goes wrong.
+Infrastructure security includes resilience—the ability to recover when something goes wrong.
 Follow the 3-2-1 backup rule: three copies of critical data, on two different media types, with one copy stored offsite or in the cloud.
 Test restores regularly.
-A backup that has never been tested isn’t a backup.
+A backup that hasn’t been tested isn’t a backup.

 Define recovery time objectives (RTO) and recovery point objectives (RPO) for each critical system.
 How long can the business survive without email?
 Without the ERP system?
 Without file access?
 The answers determine your backup frequency and recovery architecture.